 Mike was diagnosed with Stage 4 malignant melanoma in May 2010.
 Since that first diagnosis four more have followed.
 He has been told multiple times that he was in remission.
 He has been told he was cured.....
 In 2015 he was told the cancer was back for the 5th time.
 This time it was a tumor next to his stomach.
 Over the years the cancer has found its way to Mike’s lymph nodes, gall bladder, duodenum, groin, brain, shoulder, etc., etc., etc...

-Mike made countless trips to Houston for medical care over those five years, with many more still ahead.
-At his most recent diagnostic visit to MD Anderson he was told that he would need to be in Houston every three weeks for the next two years for treatment.
-And the dude still never complains!!
+After countless trips to Houston for medical care over those five years, his most recent visit to MD Anderson confirmed that he would need to be there every three weeks for the next two years.
+And he still never complains!!
 The great news is that the treatment for Mike’s melanoma is improving every day.
 The hope of the medical community is to make the melanoma a chronic disease as opposed to the killer it once was.
 Mike is living, breathing proof of this success.
 And even with all of this great news, the hidden costs of cancer continued to rise.

 The previous year I had begun to dabble with triathlons.
 In January of 2014, I showed up at the Crawfish Aquatics pool one morning at 5 a.m., borrowed a bike from my buddy’s wife....and the journey began.
 I did my first two sprint triathlons two and three months later.
 Deciding I needed to go bigger I called up a good friend of Mike’s and mine, Phillip Lahaye, who works for Ironman.
 After a pep talk from Phillip, I signed up for a 1/2 Ironman - 70.3 mile race in Augusta, GA.
 After completing the race on September 29, 2014 the first thing Jeanne said to me was....
 You’re going to go bigger aren't you??